fablabbcn/smartcitizen-kit-10/sck_beta_v0_8_7_SDCARD/README.md

 1. **microSD**: We recomend formating **micro SD** cards using the official SD tool you can download [here](https://www.sdcard.org/downloads/formatter_4/).

 2. **RTC**: Place a **CR1220** cell battery on your kit.
-Before uploading the SD firmware use the on-line configuration tool to set your Wi-Fi credentials.
+Before uploading the SD firmware use the on-line configuration tool at [smartcitizen.me](https://smartcitizen.me) to set your Wi-Fi credentials.
 Your kit will connect to the internet and sync its the internal clock with our remote servers.

 3. You can now install the **SD firmware** using the Arduino IDE.
 Ready!